Understanding the Basics of CPK Charts

 Where is Cpk used?

 Cpk is commonly used in the manufacturing industry to ensure processes meet quality standards.
-You can read more about process capability indexes here.
+Metrics such as Cp, Cpk, Pp, and Ppk are crucial in evaluating the effectiveness of the production process to ensure it meets specification limits and operates under statistical control.
+You can read more about process capability indexes here

 What Do Cpk Values Mean?